BrajanHalili/SIPRI/README.md

 <img src='./Frontend/Gifs and photos/SIPRI Website Screenshot.png' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 * .env file
-  * Enter the following data for the PostgreSQL in a .env file:
+  * Enter the following data for the PostgreSQL in a .env file in /Backend:
     * user = ""
     * password = ""
     * host = ""